Moexipril Prescribing Information

 Formal interaction studies with Moexipril have not been carried out with antihypertensive agents other than thiazide diuretics.
 In these studies, the added effect of Moexipril was similar to its effect as monotherapy.
 In general, ACE inhibitors have less than additive effects with beta-adrenergic blockers, presumably because both work by inhibiting the renin-angiotensin system.

-Moexipril hydrochloride tablets are indicated for treatment of patients with hypertension.
+Moexipril hydrochloride is indicated for treatment of patients with hypertension.
 It may be used alone or in combination with thiazide diuretics.

-In using Moexipril hydrochloride tablets, consideration should be given to the fact that another ACE inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen-vascular disease.
-Available data are insufficient to show that Moexipril hydrochloride tablets do not have a similar risk (see WARNINGS).
+In using Moexipril hydrochloride, consideration should be given to the fact that another ACE inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen-vascular disease.
+Available data are insufficient to show that Moexipril hydrochloride does not have a similar risk (see WARNINGS).

-Moexipril hydrochloride tablets are contraindicated in patients who are hypersensitive to this product and in patients with a history of angioedema related to previous treatment with an ACE inhibitor.
+Moexipril hydrochloride is contraindicated in patients who are hypersensitive to this product and in patients with a history of angioedema related to previous treatment with an ACE inhibitor.

 Anaphylactoid and Possibly Related Reactions